 This article will discuss the anatomical course, relations and variations of the femoral artery as well as briefly talking about its branches.
 This will be followed by a discussion of the clinical relevance of the femoral artery.

 Midway between the anterior superior iliac spine and the pubic symphysis, the external iliac artery passes under the inguinal ligament into the femoral triangle and becomes the femoral artery.
-The artery then travels down the anteromedial aspect of the thigh before it passes through the adductor, or subsartorial, canal.
+The artery then travels down the anteromedial aspect of the thigh before it passes through the adductor (subsartorial) canal.
 When the femoral artery passes through the adductor hiatus it becomes the popliteal artery.

 Relationships of the femoral artery to other structures within the thigh can be important in clinical practice.
-Within the femoral triangle, the femoral artery is located deep to the skin, superficial fascia, superficial inguinal lymph nodes, fascia lata, superficial circumflex iliac vein and the femoral branch of the genitofemoral nerve.
+Within the femoral triangle, the femoral artery is located deep to the:

 Distal to the origin of the profunda femoris artery, the femoral artery rarely divides into two trunks, which reunite near the adductor hiatus.
 Occasionally, the artery is replaced by the inferior gluteal artery, which accompanies the sciatic nerve as it travels towards the popliteal fossa.
 In this case, the external iliac artery ends as the profunda femoris artery.

 The femoral artery gives off five branches in the femoral triangle and one in the adductor canal, to give six in total.
-These branches are referred to as the:
+These branches are described below.

-The superficial circumflex iliac artery, the smallest branch of the femoral artery, arises near the superficial epigastric artery.
+The superficial circumflex iliac artery is the smallest branch of the femoral artery.
+It arises near the superficial epigastric artery.
 Lateral to the saphenous opening, the artery passes through the fascia lata before coursing towards the anterior superior iliac spine.
 Like the superficial epigastric artery, it supplies the skin, superficial fascia and superficial inguinal lymph nodes.

 The superficial external pudendal artery arises near the superficial epigastric and superficial circumflex iliac arteries.
 It travels through the cribiform fascia before crossing the spermatic cord deep to the long saphenous vein.
 It supplies the lower abdominal skin as well as the penile, scrotal or labial skin.